docker/docs/contribute/style/grammar.md

 - Recast a sentence, rather than begin it with a number (unless it's a year).
 - When you cite numbers in an example, write them out as they appear in any accompanying screenshots.
 - Write numbers out as they appear on the platform when you cite them in an example.
 - To refer to large numbers in abstract (such as thousands, millions, and billions), use a combination of words and numbers.
-Do not abbreviate numeric signifiers.
+Don't abbreviate numeric signifiers.
 - Avoid using commas in numbers because they can represent decimals in different cultures.
 For numbers that are five digits or more, use a space to separate.